 8. Great Guild Hall

-The Great Guild Hall served as the home of the most powerful of the city’s guilds, uniting the German-speaking mercantile elite into an organization that effectively controlled Tallinn’s commerce.
-Its doors were closed to smaller merchants and artisans, who were instead forced to form lesser institutions.
+The Great Guild Hall was the home of the most powerful guild in the city, uniting the German-speaking mercantile elite who effectively controlled Tallinn’s commerce.
+Smaller merchants and artisans were excluded and instead formed lesser institutions.

 Directions